 As time passed, and after years of practicing at home, I eventually found a local yoga studio and teachers that I loved and began practicing there more regularly.
 After years of developing a more solid and consistent practice in studios, I eventually decided to go on a yoga retreat.
 Always an avid traveler entranced by the thought of merging my two passions, I would stare at the pamphlets about the retreats and let my mind wander to the idea of going to a dream destination to focus on self-care and relaxation.
 It almost seemed too good to be true, like a fantasy.

-As time passed and after years of practicing at home, I eventually found a local yoga studio I loved and began practicing there regularly.
-After years of developing a solid and consistent practice in studios, I decided to go on a yoga retreat.
-I traveled to Costa Rica and it was then that I truly realized how much the yogi life really interested me.
-I met tons of other amazing and interesting like-minded yogis, many of which had already become certified.
-They all raved about what a magical life-changing experience it was.
-I knew that it was something I wanted to pursue.
-Whether or not I wanted to actually teach it down the road was still in question, but I knew the experience would be worth the while.
+I decided to follow that fantasy of mine and traveled to Costa Rica for a solo yoga retreat.
+It was then that I truly realized how much the yogi life really interested me.
+I met a multitude of other interesting and like-minded yogis, many of whom had already become certified.
+They each raved about what a magical life-changing experience it was.
+I knew it was something I wanted to pursue.
+Whether or not I wanted to actually teach down the road was still in question, but I knew the learning would be worth the while.